Albert Dossenbach: Flying service

 February 1917 to the famed Royal Prussian Jasta 2 (Jasta Boelcke) to train as a fighter pilot.
 Upon graduation, on 22 February 1917, he was appointed to command Royal Prussian Jasta 36.
 He began the new squadron's victory list by scoring five times during Bloody April, 1917.
 One of these triumphs, on 13 April 1917, was over French ace Marcel Nogues.

 On 2 May 1917, Dossenbach was wounded during a bombing raid; the wound removed him from command.
 Upon recovery, he requested his return to active duty.
 As a result, he took command of Royal Prussian Jasta 10 on 21 June 1917.
 He then turned balloon buster for his 15th and final victory on 27 June 1917.

 Death in action

-On 3 July 1917, Dossenbach's plane was set afire during a dogfight with four British machines, as he was shot down by Captain Laurence Minot and observer in an Airco DH.4 of No. 57 Squadron RFC.
+On 3 July 1917, Dossenbach's plane was set afire during a dogfight with four British machines, as he was shot down by Captain Laurence Minot and observer, Lieutenant Arthur Britton in an Airco DH.4 of No. 57 Squadron RFC.
 Dossenbach departed the flaming wreckage in midair as it fell.
 Leutnant Albert Dossenbach was buried in Freiburg im Breisgau, Germany.